Raul-code1/Raul-code1/README.md

 * 🌍  I'm based in Madrid
 * ✉️  You can contact me at [raulpineda7b28@gmail.com](mailto:raulpineda7b28@gmail.com)
-* 🧠  I'm learning React Native
+* 🧠  I'm learning Node js, Express and Mongodb
 * 🤝  I'm open to collaborating on Any web apps projects

 ### Skills